 As we implemented and refined our Lean Management System the stability of the processes becomes extremely important.
 We need a good parts supply, reliable quality, dependable people, with the skills to complete the tasks needed, and of course, machines that we know will work when we need them to run.
-This week will be looking at why maintenance is an essential part of any Lean Enterprise system and how to get started to include maintenance as a key part of our Lean Enterprise.
+This article will be looking at why maintenance is an essential part of any Lean Enterprise system and how to get started to include maintenance as a key part of our Lean Enterprise.

 Running our equipment until it breaks is not a robust strategy as part of any Lean system.
 Production needs stability by minimising machine breakdowns and planning preventative maintenance into the production schedule.
-As with many of our lean elements doing small tasks on a regular basis provides a much better long-term outcome, as compare to leaving the important tasks until they are vitally urgent.
+As with many of our Lean elements doing small tasks on a regular basis provides a much better long-term outcome, as compare to leaving the important tasks until they are vitally urgent.

 Regular maintenance needs to be conducted with the operators as well is with the maintenance team because it is the operators who spend a lot of time with the equipment.
 They are the first line of defence when something goes wrong with the equipment or if production quality begins to vary.
 We need the operators to identify that there’s a problem and stop running the equipment.
 This will minimise continuing to produce poor quality parts as well as risking further damage to the expensive machinery.

 Many of the lean tools have a direct application into the maintenance part of our business.
 At TXM we hope you have been including the maintenance department as part of your lean implementation team.
 The people that understand the machinery the best are important resources.
 And this must include both the operators and the maintenance fitters.